-IBBC takes up specific concerns that individual members may have with the Iraqi, KRG or UK Governments and has a proven track record of access to senior Government Ministers and officials, which has resulted in contract extensions and renewals, long outstanding debts paid, delayed licences issued and long term contractual disputes resolved.
-It also acts a wider business lobby to improve the standing of business and industry.
+IBBC takes up specific concerns that individual members may have with the Iraqi, KRG or UK Governments and has a proven track record of access to senior Government Ministers and officials, which has resulted in contract extensions and renewals, long outstanding debts paid, delayed licences issued and long-term contractual disputes resolved.
+It also acts a wider business lobby to improve the overall standing of business and industry.

 - Spring Conference in London (typically at The Mansion House)